Aaqil995/multi-tenant-erp-system/README.md

 php artisan serve

+---

-## 🎯 Learning Goals
+## 📚 Learning Goals

-- Master advanced Laravel concepts like:
+- Master Laravel service container & service providers
-  - Multi-tenancy
-  - Service Container & Facades
-  - Laravel Octane
+- Understand multi-tenancy in Laravel with real example
-  - Livewire, Inertia.js, and Vue.js integration
+- Integrate Vue.js and Inertia with Laravel
-- Apply OOP, MVC, and SOLID principles in a real project
-- Improve system design, project architecture, and code quality
-- Practice Laravel best practices for production-grade apps
+- Use Livewire for dynamic components
+- Write clean code using SOLID, OOP, MVC
+- Prepare for Laravel senior developer interviews

+---

 ## 📝 License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is licensed under the **MIT License**.
+See the [LICENSE](LICENSE) file for more details.

 ## 👨‍💻 Author